ryanguill/cfmlBase62/README.md

 ## tests

-Download and provide a mapping to testbox in /tests/Application.cfc (or just stick testbox in the webroot), then run tests/index.cfm
+Download and provide a mapping to testbox in /tests/Application.cfc (or just stick testbox in the webroot), then run the webroot index.cfm

 ## support